-GPRA 8-9.
-Number and percent of children who participate in at least 60 minutes of moderate to vigorous physical activity daily and consume five or more servings of fruits and vegetables daily.
+GPRA 6.
+Number and percent of children who consume five or more servings of fruits and vegetables daily.

-This GPRA indicator requires the collection and tracking of data measuring two different indicators: moderate to vigorous physical activity (GPRA 8) and fruits and vegetables consumption (GPRA 9).
-The two indicators are described separately in this document.
-Because these two measures are not available via secondary administrative data sources, data should be collected directly from students.
-Since Promise Neighborhoods will need to implement a school climate survey to collect information for GPRA 10 (school safety) and many schools implement a school climate survey already, the questions for GPRA 8 and 9 should be included in the school climate survey for the target Promise Neighborhood middle and high schools.
+This GPRA indicator requires the collection and tracking of data measuring consumption of fruits and vegetables.
+Because this measure is not available via secondary administrative data sources, data should be collected directly from students.
+Since Promise Neighborhoods will need to implement a school climate survey to collect information for GPRA 7 (school safety) and many schools implement a school climate survey already, the questions for GPRA 6 should be included in the school climate survey for the target Promise Neighborhood middle and high schools.
 A school climate survey is recommended instead of a neighborhood survey because the information should be collected directly from the youth.

 For the school climate survey, a census of students (all students) from all grades is recommended over a sample of students because conducting a census is relatively straightforward to implement.
 The following questions are from the 2011 Youth Risk Behavioral Survey.
 Survey responses will be collected for individual students, but their responses will be confidential and not be linked in the case management system.
-The first section describes the physical activity measure in detail.
-This is followed by a detailed description of the fruits and vegetables measure.
+The following section is a detailed description of the fruits and vegetables measure.